bambora/dev.bambora.com/source/mobile.md

 ## How it works

-This is a brief overview of what Native Payment does.
-You can find implementation instructions with code samples in the guides for [Android](mobile.html#native-payment-android) and [iOS](mobile.html#native-payment-ios).
+At its core, Native Payments will present a screen to the user to enter in their credit card, save the details, and process a payment for you.

 ### Merchant registration